 Internal parasites such as worms

 External parasites such as fleas or mange mites

 Normal growth of eyelids, ears, leg bones, & nostrils

 Normal teeth (incoming & outgoing baby teeth as well as incoming adult teeth)

-This is also the time that the vet can help you figure out behavior issues, bathroom issues, when to spay or neuter your dog, getting along with human and animal family members, and keeping your pet on the right foods/preventive medications for them.
+This is also the time that the vet can help you figure out behavior issues, bathroom issues, when to spay or neuter your dog, getting along with human and animal family members, and keeping your pet on the right foods/heartworm preventive medications for them.

 Older dogs don’t need to visit the vet as often as young puppies, but they are more likely to develop health problems as they get older.
 A visit to the vet one to two times a year is ideal to make sure any health issues are caught early and managed as soon as possible.
-These visits are also a great time to discuss your concerns about age-related issues, such as arthritis, dementia, vision or hearing loss, and urination or defecation problems.
+These visits are also a great time to discuss your concerns about age-related issues, such as arthritis in dogs, canine cognitive dysfunction (dementia), vision or hearing loss, and urination or defecation problems.